mehmers/userManagementSystem/README.md

 # Features :

 --> Create an account with username,password and email.
-(There are some restrictions.)\n --> Change username,password and email.
+(There are some restrictions.)
+--> Change username,password and email.
 --> Get username,password and email.
 --> Overrided toString() method.